 Average Weather at Indianapolis International Airport Indiana, United States

-At Indianapolis International Airport, the summers are long, warm, humid, and wet; the winters are chilly and windy; and it is partly cloudy year round.
+At Indianapolis International Airport, the summers are long, warm, humid, and wet; the winters are short, freezing, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 22°F to 85°F and is rarely below 3°F or above 92°F.

 Average High and Low Temperature